-I was so excited to get this recipe for an East Coast Donair when I heard the electrician Nathan Munroe, that did our kitchen reno talking about it.
+I was so excited to get this recipe for an East Coast Donair when I heard the electrician Nathan Munroe, who did our kitchen reno talking about it.
 Wonderfully spiced donair meat piled high on pita bread and topped with onions and tomatoes, it makes a great meal for lunch or dinner.

-This is a true Canadian recipe that I grew up on in Ontario and still love them to this day out here in Alberta.
+This is a true Canadian recipe that I grew up on in Ontario and still love to this day out here in Alberta.
 Thanks again Nathan for this wonderful recipe!!

 I don’t think I realized though that it is was a very Eastern Canada thing from Halifax, Nova Scotia.
 Nova Scotians are proud to call this their own.
-Want to try another great east coast treat, try our other Amazing Shrimp Roll Recipe.
+Want to try another great East Coast treat, try our other Amazing Shrimp Roll Recipe.

 Helpful Items for This Recipe